AkiPoh/DEV-KATKE/PLANNING.md

 ### Layering System

 **Intuitive Depth Management:**
-- **"Transparent" as a distinct element/character State**: "transparent" elements don't interfere with underlying layers - they remain transparent
+- **"Transparent" as a Distinct Element/Character State**: "Transparent" elements don't interfere with underlying layers - they remain transparent
 - **Assembly Panel**: Visual interface for adjusting layer order and assembly relationships
-  - Also supports grouping assemblies, for easier management
+  - Also supports grouping assemblies for easier management
 - **Drag-Through Capability**: Complete assemblies can be pulled out from under other elements without pixel-by-pixel editing

 The goal is extreme intuitiveness - enabling complex diagram creation in under 30 seconds through natural, discoverable interactions.

-## Advanced and *Intuitive* UI Systems
+## Advanced and Intuitive UI Systems

-### Philosopy: Hardened *Intuitive* UI
+### Philosophy: Hardened Intuitive UI

-The ASCII art creator will employ an advanced but also relative basic hardened purposeful advanced UI system, creating an interface that collaborates with the user rather than simply responding to commands.
+The ASCII art creator will employ an advanced yet purposeful hardened UI system, creating an interface that collaborates with the user rather than simply responding to commands.

 ### Context-Aware UI

 **Hierarchical X-Ray Vision:**
-- **On-Demand**: When required or relevant users can see "through" layers in a hierachically logical manner, allowing for viewing elements behind others, as they sit in the layering system
+- **On-Demand**: When required or relevant, users can see "through" layers in a hierarchically logical manner, allowing for viewing elements behind others as they exist in the layering system
 - **Powered by Smart Transparency**

 **Non-ASCII UI Elements:**
-- **Content vs. Guidance Distinction**: Clean ASCII output remains exportable while guiding elements (wireframes, crosshairs, alignment guides) exist in "separate" paradigm
+- **Content vs. Guidance Distinction**: Clean ASCII output remains exportable while guiding elements (wireframes, crosshairs, alignment guides) exist in a separate paradigm
 - **Operation-Specific Visualization**: Each tool reveals its own contextual visual language, for example:
   - Box creation can show alignment grids and snap points
   - Text placement can show guides
-  - Arc creation can show radius center and curve non-"rasterised" previews
+  - Arc creation can show radius center and curve non-rasterized previews
   - Delete operations can flash targeted elements for precision confirmation, and also show in X-ray for seeing all effects

-**Highlighting**
+**Highlighting:**
-- **Text background color can be chosen**: enables more intuitive features, such as highlighting selected elements with yellow, or elements with red highlights when hovering with the delete tool enabled, etc
+- **Text Background Color Selection**: Enables more intuitive features, such as highlighting selected elements with yellow, or elements with red highlights when hovering with the delete tool enabled

 **Adaptive Guide Systems:**
 - **Intelligent Crosshairs**: Advanced crosshair functionality that adapts to current tool and context